mush42/optispeech/README.md

 Repositories I would like to acknowledge:

 - [BetterFastspeech2](https://github.com/shivammehta25/betterfastspeech2): For repo backbone
+- [LightSpeech](https://github.com/microsoft/NeuralSpeech/tree/master/LightSpeech): for the transformer backbone
-- [espnet](https://github.com/espnet/espnet): for the phoneme-mel alignment framework
+- [JETS](https://github.com/espnet/espnet/tree/master/espnet2/gan_tts/jets): for the phoneme-mel alignment framework
-- [Matcha-TTS](https://github.com/shivammehta25/Matcha-TTS): For the repo backbone.
+- [Vocos](https://github.com/gemelo-ai/vocos/): For pioneering the use of ConvNext in TTS
 - [Piper-TTS](https://github.com/rhasspy/piper): For leading the charge in on-device TTS.
-Also for the great phonemizer.
+Also for the great phonemizer
-- [Vocos](https://github.com/gemelo-ai/vocos/): For pioneering the use of ConvNext in TTS.

 ## Reference